sehero/lua/CITATION.md

 ### Co-authors

-We aren't SE super heroes-- just their biggest fans.
+We may not be  SE super heroes-- but we are  their biggest fans.

 <table>
 <tr>